redcap3000/crypto-promise/README.md

-An implementation of promises to monitor cryptocurrency mining and
+#crypto-promise

-    exchange operations.
-Currently supports hitbtc, bittrex, and nanopool with a hacked version of nanopool_api npm module to support easy checking of multiple nanopool accounts for all supported
+An implementation of promises to monitor cryptocurrency mining and exchange operations.
+Currently supports hitbtc, bittrex, and nanopool with a hacked version of nanopool_api npm module to support easy checking of multiple nanopool accounts for all supported nanopool currencies.

-    nanopool currencies.
-Outputs response (JSON) using express @ /user endpoint.
+**Ronaldo Barbachano 2017**

 ##Nanopool address checker
 You can check many nanopool addresses by adding them to the accounts.json.